 On successful completion of this module, students should be able to:

-- apply their theoretical knowledge to concrete linguistic data, i.e., analyze German sentences with respect to the so-called "Felderanalyse";
+- apply their theoretical knowledge to concrete examples;

-- demonstrate to have the German language skills that correspond to the B1 level of the CEFR.
+- demonstrate to have the German language skills that correspond to the B2 level of the CEFR

-The exam can be taken only after completition of the B1 level of language competence.
+The exam can be taken only after receiving the certification of the B2 language skills (CEFR).

-The final grade will be calculated as the mean score of the grade of the exam and the grade obtained for the B1 certificate
+The final grade is the mean of the grade of the examination of this theoretic module and of the grade of the language certificate (B2).

 Lungadige Porta Vittoria, 41 37129 Verona